 The YBI network is always working to create a sustainable and inclusive entrepreneurial ecosystem, equipping underserved young people with the skills, confidence, and connections they need to beat the odds and become successful, responsible business owners.
-This year, we’re running our first Member Learning Exchange Scheme, providing our members with an opportunity for short study visits to exchange knowledge and a deep understanding of how to best support young entrepreneurs globally.
+This year, we’re running our first Member Learning Exchange Scheme, providing our members with an opportunity for short study visits to exchange knowledge and a deep understanding of how to best provide inclusive support to young entrepreneurs globally.

 Last month, two YBI members visited FATE Foundation in Nigeria to learn from their core support services as well as the FATE Institute, their research and advocacy arm.